Shelley-E-Olds/ExploreAtlanticStorms/.ipynb_checkpoints/README-checkpoint.md

 # Explore Atlantic Storms
-A repository designed to facilitate exploration of geoscience by STEM teachers attending the ESIP Education Cluster's Summer Workshop.
+A repository designed to facilitate exploration of hurricane data by STEM teachers attending the ESIP Education Committee's Summer Workshop.
+Participants will explore the notebook, ExploreAtlanticStorms,ipny, to plot hurricane tracks and intensities and plot graphs using simple statistics.
 The repository uses Python code in a Jupyter Notebook to explore hurricanes in the Atlantic through a computational narrative.

 ## Welcome